 - 3.30.1.
-During a night formation takeoff, direct brake release and configuration changes on the radio.
-(T-3). - 3.30.2.
-Following takeoff, each aircraft and element climbs on runway heading to 1000 feet AGL before initiating turns unless directed otherwise by ATC or local procedures.
-(T-3).
+During a night formation takeoff, direct brake release and configuration changes on the radio. - 3.30.2.
+Following takeoff, each aircraft and element will climb on runway heading to 1,000 feet AGL before initiating turns unless directed otherwise by ATC or local procedures.